 (d) environmental disasters, such as a tsunami,

-may, subject to the approval of the Commission, seek to have its allocation for that species corrected based on the average catch taken within the catch history reference period by CPC developing coastal States for the same species.
+may, subject to a formal documented request provided to the Secretariat at least 60 days before the Commission meeting and subject to the explicit approval of the Commission , seek to have its catch history for that stock corrected based on the average catch taken within the catch history reference period by CPCs for the same stock.

 New Entrants

-The Commission may set aside a portion of a TAC that has increased from the previous TAC cycle, to be allocated, as a Special Allocation, to New Entrants as defined in paragraph 4.3, where the New Entrant:
+6.14.
+The Commission may set aside a portion of a TAC that has increased from the previous TAC period, to be allocated, as a Special Allocation, to eligible New Entrants as defined in Article 4.3, where such New Entrant:

-(a) submits a written request to the Commission for an allocation of a given species;
+(a) submits a written request to the Commission for an allocation of a given stock;

-(b) provides nominal catch data for the species for which it is seeking an allocation;
+(b) had provided nominal catch data for the fish stock for which it is seeking an allocation and which has been verified by the Commission;

-(c) demonstrates a real interest in IOTC fisheries;
+(c) expressed and demonstrated a real interest in the fishery for that stock at the time it sought accession to the IOTC;

 (d) pays its annual contribution to the Commission; and complies with the CMMs.

-The Commission may allocate shares of the Special Allocation referenced in Article 6.13 to each New Entrant in the year that the TAC is reviewed for the species.
+6.15.
+The Commission may allocate shares of the Special Allocation referenced in Article 6.13 to each New Entrant in the year that the TAC is reviewed for the stock.

-New Entrants shall share in equal proportion, any Special Allocation set aside by the Commission pursuant to articles 6.13. and 6.15.
+6.16.
+[New Entrants shall share in equal proportion, any Special Allocation set aside by the Commission pursuant to articles 6.13. and 6.14.]

 Article 7.
-ADJUSTMENTS
+ADJUSTMENTS WITHIN ALLOCATION PERIOD

 7.1 Over-catch

-(a) Over-catch of a species by a CPC in a given calendar year within an allocation period shall be deducted from that CPC’s allocation for that species in the following calendar year within the same allocation period at a ratio of 1.2:1.
+(a) Over-catch of a fish stock by a CPC or New Entrant in a given calendar year within an allocation period shall be deducted from that CPC’s allocation for that stock in the following [calendar year within the same allocation period / OR allocation period] by 20%.

-(b) A CPC may seek to defer this deduction to the next calendar year within the allocation period, in which case, the deduction ratio will be increased to 1.5:1.
+(b) A CPC or New Entrant may seek to defer this deduction to the next calendar year within the allocation period, in which case, the deduction ratio shall be increased by [50%].

-(c) shall result in an allocation deduction of 2:1, and deferral shall not be permitted.
+(c) Where a CPC or New Entrant over-catches a given stock for three consecutive calendar years, the allocation of that CPC or New Entrant shall be deducted by 200%, and deferral shall not be permitted.

-(d) Any outstanding over-catch of a species from an allocation period shall be deducted from the first calendar year of the following allocation period, based on the relevant ratio referred to in paragraphs 7.1. (a) to (c).
+(d) Any outstanding over-catch of a stock from an allocation period shall be deducted from the first calendar year of the following allocation period, based on the relevant percentages referred to in paragraphs 7.1. (a) to (c).

+(e) Catch Reporting:

+(i) To ensure proper monitoring of IOTC allocations, CPCs and New Entrants shall report catches of allocated stocks on a quarterly basis based on a schedule and requirements determined by the Commission for each stock.
+When reaching 100% of its allocation, the CPC shall close its fishery for that stock and inform the IOTC Secretariat of its decision.

+(ii) Where a CPC or New Entrant has exceeded its allocation and over-catch penalties have been imposed pursuant to paragraphes 7.1 (a), (b) or (c), that CPC or New Entrant shall, in the subsequent calendar year where overages have been applied, monitor and report its catches for that stock to the Secretariat on a monthly basis after 50% of its allocation has been caught, to ensure catches over the adjusted allocation do not occur.

 7.2.
 Serious Non-Compliance

-(a) The Commission may temporarily withdraw eligibility to an allocation of any CPC or New Entrant, where the Commission determines that the CPC or New Entrant has demonstrated serious, systematic or gross disrespect of the IOTC’s Conservation and Management Measures.
+(a) The Commission shall temporarily withdraw eligibility to an allocation of any CPC or New Entrant, where the Commission determines that the CPC or New Entrant has demonstrated serious, systematic or gross disrespect of the IOTC’s Conservation and Management Measures that are adopted by IOTC Resolution.